Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

-In order to see that an isotopy from~$\widehat\Pi$ to~$\widehat\Pi'$ can be done in the class of Giroux's convex surfaces we note that the only `large' modification of the surface~$\widehat\Pi$ occurs near the disc~$m_{\theta_0}$, which intersects~$\widehat\Pi$ in the union of the edges~$\widehat v_1$ and~$\widehat v_2$.
+In order to see that an isotopy from~$\widehat\Pi$ to~$\widehat\Pi'$ can be performed in the class of Giroux's convex surfaces we note that the only `large' modification of the surface~$\widehat\Pi$ occurs near the disc~$m_{\theta_0}*\mathbb S^1$.
 The modification consists in cutting~$\widehat\Pi$ along the arc $\widehat v_1\cup\widehat v_2$, then shifting the banks of the cut off one another by a $C^1$-small deformation, and finally gluing a disc consisting of two new tiles in the obtained hole.

-Due to symmetry it suffices to discuss the convexity issue with respect to~$\xi_+$.
+Due to the symmetry between~$\xi_+$ and~$\xi_-$ it suffices to discuss the convexity issue with respect to~$\xi_+$.
 We observe that the only portion of the dividing set~$\delta_+$ that is involved in the `large' modification is a subarc of the arc~$\mathring v_1$, and we have just seen that the portion of the surface affected by this modification is a disc.
 The technique of~\cite{gi1} (see also~\cite{mas1}) allows to construct an isotopy for this modification that avoids non-convex surfaces. \end{proof}

-Now we pay attention to the modification of a canonic dividing configuration that occurs as a result of a wrinkle creation move.
+Now we direct our attention to the modification of a canonic dividing configuration that occurs as a result of a wrinkle creation move.